jonathansandman/optimise-for-audio-win/README.md

 * Disables User Account Control
 * Disables Bluetooth adapters
 * Disables automatic Windows Updates
-* TODO: Disable 'Windows updates from more than one place'
+* *TODO: Disable 'Windows updates from more than one place'*

 # What else can I do?

+Some of the steps to better audio performance can't be automated.
+You can perform the following changes manually to try and improve performance:

 ## BIOS
 * Disable Fast Boot/Fast Startup